-On November 1, Ronald Coldren, former financial secretary of United Steelworkers Local 207, was indicted in U.S. District Court for the Northern District of Ohio with embezzling $30,639 in funds from the Findlay union.
-The charge follows a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On February 6, Karen Pierce, a former office employee of United Association of Plumbers and Pipefitters Local 142, was indicted in U.S. District Court for the Western District of Texas on eight counts of theft of funds in an unspecified amount from the San Antonio-based union.
+The indictment follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On October 30, Fenna Saylors, former treasurer of National Association of Letter Carriers Branch 378, was sentenced in U.S. District Court for the Northern District of Indiana to two years of probation and ordered to pay $6,050 in residual restitution and $100 special assessment for embezzling funds from the Marion, Ind.-based union.
-She had pleaded guilty in March to embezzling $16,647.
+On January 3, Steven Kristopher Perry, former financial secretary-treasurer of United Brotherhood of Carpenters and Joiners of America Local 2077, pleaded guilty in U.S. District Court for the Southern District of Ohio to one count of embezzling $20,458 in funds from the Columbus-based union.
+He had been charged last October.
 The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

 Considering what Sergio Acosta stole, and enabled his business partner to steal, he is one lucky man.
 On January 15, Acosta, formerly president of United Auto Workers Local 2326 and trustee of a related health plan, was sentenced in Trenton federal court to three years of supervised release for scamming the plan and keeping a large portion of claims payouts.
 He also was ordered to pay $32,000 in restitution.
 Acosta had pleaded guilty last April to a superseding information count of theft, embezzlement and fund conversion.
 He and a New Jersey businessman, Lawrence Ackerman, had been charged in January 2017 in the scheme, which resulted in a $6.6 million loss to Horizon Blue Cross Blue Shield of New Jersey.
 Ackerman, who pleaded guilty in December, is set for sentencing on March 20.
 The actions follow a U.S. Labor Department probe.